 Get the whole family involved.
 Getting other people in your household involved in meal prep can prevent any one person from feeling overwhelmed.
 Post a schedule on the refrigerator and delegate tasks.
 One person can make the salad, another can chop vegetables, and so on.

 Supercharge your health with other Mediterranean lifestyle changes.
 The foods you eat greatly impact your health.
 But people are healthiest when their overall lifestyle is geared toward wellness.
 So, in addition to adopting the Mediterranean Diet, embrace the Mediterranean lifestyle as well.
-This includes getting plenty of
+This includes getting plenty of exercise and physical activity throughout the day and participating in communal eating.
+Enjoy regular family dinners, lunch outings with coworkers, and frequent dinner parties with friends.
+And for optimal health and fitness, aim for 30 to 60 minutes of physical activity each day.

 A graduate of Cornell University, Amy is considered a culinary thought leader who enjoys changing the way we think about food and the people who create it.
 Amy is a food historian, culinary anthropologist, and Mediterranean Diet advocate who makes frequent appearances on numerous television and radio programs both in the United States and abroad, including FOX TV, ABC, CBS, NBC, the Hallmark Channel, Nile TV, the Travel Channel, Martha Stewart Living Radio, and Abu Dhabi Television.